gavincabbage/chiv/README.md

 import "gavincabbage.com/chiv"
 ```

-Provide a database and upload manager to upload a table to an S3 bucket.
+Provide a database and upload manager to upload a table to an S3 bucket in the default CSV format.

 ```go
 db, _ := sql.Open(config.driver, config.url)